noahpierau/articles/how-to-run-a-decred-full-node.md

 Reasons are the same as in most other digital currencies: support the decentralized network.

 **How?**
 You can use all kinds of devices to run a Decred full node.
-Simply follow the steps below to set it up and find a place to leave it running; your node won't need a lot of maintenance.
+Simply follow the steps below to set it up and find a place to leave it running.
+The node won't need a lot of maintenance.

 ### Requirements:
 - Reliable internet connection